What is Airtable?

-One huge positive about using Airtable is the community and wealth of information.
-If I ever find myself stuck, I know I can go to their Airtable community and come up with a solution.
+One substantial positive about using Airtable is the community and wealth of information.
+If I ever find myself stuck, I know I can go to their Airtable community and develop a solution and find more Airtable tips.
 You can use your industry peers and teammates as a resource, too.
 We have a few Airtable superfans on our team who are always willing to help with the ins and outs if we find ourselves stuck, and their guidance saves us a lot of time and frustration.